 You might ask what the ICR program is?
 It stands for Income Contingent Repayment (ICR).
 This plan requires you to pay 20% of your income above the federal poverty line for your family size.

-For example, if your AGI (Adjusted Gross Income) on your tax return is $42,000 and your family size is 2, you would deduct $16,460 from the AGI and multiply the result by 20%.
-Hence, the ICR payment in this scenario would be $5,108 over the course of the year, which would be split up into monthly payments of about $425.66.
+For example, let's say your Adjusted Gross Income (AGI) on your tax return is $42,000.
+Your family size is two.
+In this case, you would deduct the current poverty guidelines amount of $19,720 (as of 2023) from the AGI, and multiply the result by 20%.
+Hence, the ICR payment in this scenario would be $4,456 over the course of the year.
+This amount would be split up into monthly payment amounts of about $371.33.

-The issue with the ICR program is that your payments can get very high very quickly.
-Other income-based programs like REPAYE and PAYE only ask for 10% of your income and they give you a higher deduction.
+The issue with the ICR plan is that your payments can get very high very quickly.
+Other income-driven repayment plan programs like SAVE and PAYE only ask for 10% of your income.
+Additionally, they give you a higher deduction.
 These payment plans are not available for Parent PLUS loans.

 Hence, the typical parent who would pay off her Parent Plus loans before receiving any forgiveness.
-Usually, parents have not consolidated their loans yet before they contact me, which means the additional 10 years of full-time work usually kills the idea as well.
-For some though, PSLF could be a saving grace.
+Usually, parents have not consolidated their loans yet before they contact me.
+Therefore, the additional 10 years of full-time work usually kills the idea as well.
+For some, though, PSLF could be a saving grace.

-Refinancing Parent Plus Loans into Your Name Only
+2. Refinancing Parent Plus Loans into your name only

 If you want to know how to pay off Parent PLUS loans quickly, refinancing is worth looking into.
 Virtually every major lender will agree to refinance Parent Plus loans into your name only.
 After all, Parent Plus loans are legally your responsibility, not your child’s.

 Some parents prefer to keep it that way.
-The most common arrangement I’ve seen with clients and readers is, “I’ll pay for undergrad, but you pay for everything after that!”
+The most common arrangement I’ve seen with clients and readers is, “I’ll pay for undergraduate student loans, but you pay for everything after that!”

 Of course, some parents take the other side and view this loan as their kid’s loan that they’ll take on once they’re able.
 There’s no right or wrong answer but choosing between these approaches carries big implications for your lifestyle.

 If you plan to refinance Parent Plus student loans into your name alone, you need to plan on working for another 10 years.
 Your 50s and 60s are prime years for deferring money for retirement.
-It’s very likely that you’ll be in a lower income tax bracket once you quit working.
+You’ll likely be in a lower income tax bracket once you quit working.

-Furthermore, you can make $6,000 catchup contributions to 401k and 403b accounts.
-This increases your max retirement contribution to an employer account all the way to $24,500 as of 2018.
-If you’re married, multiply that number by 2 for the total contribution you could make together.
+Furthermore, you can make $7,500 catch-up contributions to 401k and 403b accounts (as of 2023).
+This is in addition to your annual contribution limit of $22,500.
+This means your max retirement contribution to an employer account is increased to $30,000.
+If you’re married, multiply that number by two for the total contribution you could make together.

 Parent PLUS loan repayment can make those contributions more difficult.
 I would suggest that if you do refinance Parent Plus that you get rid of it in a hurry.
-You want to shoot for a repayment period of fewer than 5 years, so you can go into retirement unburdened.
+You want to shoot for a plan with a repayment period of fewer than five years, so you can go into retirement unburdened.

-For balances below $50,000, refinancing is usually the way to go.
+For a loan balance below $50,000, refinancing is usually the way to go.
 However, when you have more than that, the math gets much more challenging.

-You should not refinance Parent Plus if you’re planning to use Social Security for most of your retirement income.
+You should not refinance Parent Plus student loans if you’re planning to use Social Security for most of your retirement income.
 As we’ll see later, the math just doesn’t make sense.

-Refinancing Parent Plus Loans into Your Child’s Name Only
+3. Refinancing Parent Plus Loans into your child’s name only

-After all, you’re paying the government 7% or more on a Parent Plus, which doesn’t make sense when you can slash that interest cost by refinancing.
+After all, you’re paying the government at a 7.54% interest rate on a Parent Plus loan, which doesn’t make sense when you can slash the interest rate cost by refinancing.

 The process is more cumbersome when you’re refinancing Parent Plus loans into your child’s name, but it’s very doable and I’ve helped readers accomplish this through my cash back bonus links.

-You cannot consolidate the loan to your kid’s name and keep it on the federal system, unfortunately.
-The only way to get a Parent Plus loan payment based on income is to use the final of the four strategies for paying back Parent Plus.
+You cannot consolidate the loan to your kid’s name and keep it with the U.S. Department of Education federal student loans system, unfortunately.
+The only way to get a Parent Plus loan payment based on income is to use the final strategies for paying back Parent Plus.

-Going For Parent Plus Loan Forgiveness as a Retiree
+4. Going for Parent Plus Loan forgiveness as a retiree

-I have seen incredibly little written about this strategy online, and using Parent Plus loan forgiveness as a retiree could allow your family to keep vastly more wealth and allow you to retire sooner.
+I have seen incredibly little written about this strategy online.
+Using Parent Plus loan forgiveness as a retiree could allow your family to keep vastly more wealth and allow you to retire sooner.

 If I’ve got your attention from that, then good because this stuff can get confusing.

-The only way to get payments based on income with Parent Plus is through federal direct consolidation.
+The only way to get payments based on income with Parent Plus is through federal direct loan consolidation.
 When consolidating, you only want to include Parent Plus loans.
-That’s because the new Direct Consolidation Loan will only be eligible for ICR, and you don’t want to mess up loans you took out for your own education that weren’t for your children.
+That’s because the new Direct Consolidation Loan will only be eligible for the ICR plan, and you don’t want to mess up loans you took out for your own education that weren’t for your children.

 Once you call your loan servicer and secure the consolidation, now your payments are 20% of your income (specifically Adjusted Gross Income or AGI) after deducting 100% of the poverty line for your family size.

 This is an absolute game-changing strategy for someone with more than $100,000 of Parent Plus loan debt who relies on Social Security for most of their retirement income.
-In fact, according to AARP, about 49% of elderly Americans rely on Social Security for the majority of their retirement income.
-About 24% rely on it for over 90% of their retirement income.
+In fact, according to AARP's Fact Sheet, about half of people aged 65 and older rely on Social Security for at least half of their family income.
+And about 25% rely on it for over 90% of their income.

-Here’s how this strategy would work.
-Imagine Tim took out $150,000 of Parent Plus for his three daughters to complete college.
+Imagine Tim took out $150,000 of Parent Plus loans with a 6% interest rate for his three daughters to complete college.
 Tim is 64 years old and plans to retire from his job as a car mechanic at 66.
-He’ll claim his monthly Social Security of $1,800 a month and Tim’s wife Margaret will claim her $1,500 a month of Social Security at that time too.
+He’ll claim his monthly Social Security of $1,800 a month, and Tim’s wife Margaret will claim her $1,500 a month of Social Security at that time, too.